The Best Netflix Originals Of The Decade

 Stranger Things (2016)

 This one goes without saying, but Stranger Things will always be Netflix’s biggest hit.
-Its third and most recent season managed to up the show’s game, which we didn’t think was possible.
+Stranger Things 3 managed to up the show’s game, which we didn’t think was possible.
 The combination of mesmerizing child acting and flawless storylines works for fans of a variety of genres.
 Its funny, charming, tense, and scary, all while holding on to themes of friendship and love.
 The series has also managed to give us some pretty intense cliff-hangers each season, so Netflix knows that we’ll keep coming back for more.

 Unbreakable Kimmy Schmidt (2015)